 What are the best fake diamonds?
 The answer is cubic zirconia, moissanite, crystal and white sapphire.

 We note for the record that other options are available to.
 These options include white topaz, zircon, rutile, spinel, and synthetic garnet.
 However these simulants either don’t closely resemble diamond or lack hardness and therefore can be easily scratched or chipped.
 We recommend these options are avoided.

-The best fake diamonds are CZ, moissanite, crystal and white sapphire.
+The best fake diamonds are grade 5A CZ and moissanite.
+Some love crystal and others prefer a natural gemstone like white sapphire.
 Which you should choose is really up to you.
 Having laid out what we feel are the strengths and disadvantages of each – the best fit may depend on your lifestyle, budget, and philosophy.

 Want to learn more?

 Looking for a fake diamond ring that looks so real only a jeweler can tell the difference?
-Check out this article “Why not fake it until you can make it with high quality fake diamond rings”
+Check out this article Luxuria fake diamond rings

 Don’t want anyone else to know that you are wearing faux diamonds?
 Follow our guide and no one will ever know that beautiful ring you’re wearing isn’t the real McCoy.
 “Fake but Fancy: How to Buy Fake Diamonds No One Will Question!”